-- 38.4 Taxation of Capital Gains - 38.5 An Equity Fund is not subject to UK taxation on capital gains arising on the disposal of its investments.
-In the unlikely event that the Fund be considered to be trading in securities under tax law, and to the extent an investment is disposed in a non-distributor/reporting fund, any gains made will be treated as taxable income and not exempt gains. - 38.6 Tax on income - 38.7 An Equity Fund will be liable to corporation tax at a rate equal to the lower rate of income tax, currently 20%, on its income after relief for expenses (which include fees payable to the ACD and to the Depositary).
-Dividends and similar income distributions from UK and non-UK resident companies are generally exempt from corporation tax.
-Dividends and similar income distributions from UK authorised unit trusts and UK ICVCs are also generally exempt from corporation tax to the extent the underlying income derives from dividends.
+The Company is not subject to UK taxation on capital gains arising on the disposal of its investments.
+Should the Company be considered to be trading in securities (rather than holding them as investments), however, any gains made will be treated as income and will be subject to corporation tax.

+39.1.2 Tax on income

+The Company will be liable to corporation tax at a rate equal to the lower rate of income tax, currently 20%, on its income after relief for expenses (which include fees payable to the ACD and to the Depositary).
+Dividends and similar income distributions from UK resident companies are exempt from corporation tax.
+Dividends and similar income distributions from UK authorised unit trusts and other UK ICVCs are generally exempt from corporation tax to the extent the underlying income derives from dividends.